Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Main Results: Dynamic Pricing Algorithm

 Also we define

-Before we explain these desired relationships, let us first examine where the revenue loss comes from in this algorithm.
-First, in each period, there is a so-called {\it exploration bias}, that is, the prices tested in each period may deviate from the optimal price, resulting in suboptimal revenue rate or suboptimal demand rate.
-These deviations multiplied by the time length of each period will be the ``loss'' for that period.
-Second, since we only explore a grid of prices, there is also a {\it deterministic error} associated with it.
-Thirdly, since the demand is essentially a stochastic process, the observed demand rate may deviate from the true demand rate, resulting in a {\it stochastic error}.
-Note that these three errors also exist in the learning algorithm proposed in \cite{besbes}.
-However, in our dynamic learning case, each error does not simply appear once.
-For example, the deterministic error and stochastic error in one period may have impact on all the future periods.
-Thus, the design of our algorithm will revolve around the idea of balancing these errors in each step to achieve the maximum efficiency of learning.
-With this in mind, we explain the meaning of each equation above in the following:
+To understand the above relationships, it is useful to examine the source of revenue losses in this algorithm.
+First, there is an {\it exploration loss} in each period - the prices tested are not optimal, resulting in suboptimal revenue rate or suboptimal inventory consumption rate.
+The magnitude of such losses in each period is roughly the deviation of the revenue rate (or the inventory consumption rate) multiplied by the time length of the period.
+Second, there is a {\it deterministic loss} due to the limited learning capacity - we only test a grid of prices in each period, and may never use the exact optimal price.
+Third, since the demand follows a stochastic process, the observed demand rate may deviate from the true underlying demand rate, resulting in a {\it stochastic loss}.
+Note that these three losses also exist in the learning algorithm proposed in \cite{besbes}.
+However, in dynamic learning, the loss in one period does not simply appear once, it may have impact on all the future periods.
+The design of our algorithm tries to balance these losses in each step to achieve the maximum efficiency of learning.
+With these in mind, we explain the meaning of each equation above in the following: